brudnak/hosted-tenant-rancher/README.md

 # Hosted/Tenant Rancher Guide

-This README provides instructions for running and managing Hosted/Tenant Rancher instances through Jenkins, including setup, execution, cleanup, and local testing.
+This README provides instructions for running and managing a Hosted/Tenant Rancher instances.

 #### Update: Dynamic Amount of Tenant Ranchers

 There is a new field in the `config.yml` file, `total_rancher_instances`, which allows you to specify the number of tenant Ranchers to create.

-The default should be two and this will create you:
+The default should be two and this will create:

 - One Hosted Rancher
 - One Tenant Rancher